 - Overview of every piece of photography gear Elia uses and why

 - Full RAW files and companion software catalogs so you can follow along (Lightroom, PSD, and CaptureONE)

 - 8 Behind the Scenes episodes of our experiences traveling and filming this incredible project

 - Private Elia Facebook Group access for extended education and photo sharing

-I am a self taught photographer and have avoided most online courses for the simple fact that I have found that they have often offered nothing more than some conventional tips with no real substance when it comes to taking photography to the next level.
+I am a self-taught photographer and have avoided most online courses for the simple fact that I have found that they have often offered nothing more than some conventional tips with no real substance when it comes to taking photography to the next level.
 I was looking for something that taught me new techniques and broke some of those conventional rules.
-I have found in this course.
+I have found that in this course.

 Who is it for?